lucianf/jbc-language/jBC_Programmers_Reference_Guide.markdown

        IF V.STRING = 'ABC' THEN CRT 'YES'
        IF V.STRING EQ 'ABC' THEN CRT 'YES AGAIN'

-"Non-equal" can either be "#", "!" or "NE":
+"Non-equal" can either be "#", "!", "<>" or "NE":

-       V.STRING = 'ABC'
+       a_string = 'ABC'
-       IF V.STRING #  'A' THEN CRT 'Not an A'
+       IF a_string #  'A' THEN CRT 'Not an "A"'
-       IF V.STRING NE 'B' THEN CRT 'Not a B'
+       IF a_string NE 'B' THEN CRT 'Not a "B"'
-       IF V.STRING !
-'C' THEN CRT 'Not even a C'
+       IF a_string !
+'C' THEN CRT 'Not even a "C"'
+       IF a_string <> 'D' THEN CRT 'Surprisingly, but neither a "D"'

 IF...ELSE construct can be used without THEN: